-MINNEAPOLIS, MN — The Refugee Crisis has been an issue since about 2011 since the beginning of the Syrian Civil War, but it hasn’t always been that big of a deal because the common belief was that the refugees were less than human so it was all okay.
+MINNEAPOLIS, MN — The Refugee Crisis has been an issue since the beginning of the Syrian Civil War around 2011, but it hasn’t always been that big of a deal as the common belief was that the refugees were less than human so it was all okay.
 But according to a report by UNICEF, it turns out the Syrian refugees are actually people who are the same as us.

-The report clarifies that there are obvious differences between us and the refugees like language and some cultural differences, but if you over look those, as the report recommends, they look like real people with real emotions.
+The report clarifies that there are obvious differences between us and the refugees such as language and some cultural differences, but if you over look those, as the report recommends, they look like real people with real emotions.

 Just outside of our Minneapolis headquarters, we stopped passersby and asked them what they thought about the UNICEF report.

-The idea that people – real people who have real feelings – are suffering so much is taxing for our minds to think about.
+The idea that real people with real feelings are suffering so much is taxing for our minds to think about.
 The mental faculties required to take that in are too valuable to spend on a situation if you aren’t sure if those suffering are actually human beings.
-With this new set of information, ignoring the Syrian refugee crisis has become slightly more depressing for those of us who’d rather not think about it.
-With that said though, Booth also tells us that even with this new information, we can still convince ourselves that the refugees are sub-human – thus making ignoring them much easier.
-Surly, that elegant solution of just ignoring them anyway is much more appealing and achievable than any alternatives people are suggesting, so we at APR recommend you just continue ignoring them.
+Given this new information, ignoring the Syrian refugee crisis has become slightly more depressing for those of us who’d rather not think about it.

 With that said, Booth also tells us that even with this new information, we can still convince ourselves that the refugees are sub-human – thus making ignoring them much easier.
 Surely, that elegant solution is much more appealing and achievable than any alternatives people are suggesting, so we at APR recommend you do just that.